TobiBrady/gatsby_personal_website/src/projects/flask-web-app.md

 ---
-title: Insight Data Analysis Tool
+title: Insight
 date: 2021-03-01T00:00:00+00:00
-stack: [ python, flask, html, tailwindcss ]
+stack: [ flask, python, html, tailwindcss ]
-image-name: _____
+image_name: insight.mp4
-description: A web application written for my employer.
-A python application which utilises the flask library and styled using tailwindcss.
-The purpose of the application is to automate routine data analysis processes and make them accessable to all staff regardless of their technical knowledge.
-The data analysis automation was facilitated by the numpy and pandas python libraries.
+description: This project was completed for my employer at the time.
+Insight is a web application written in python using the Flask framework and styled using tailwindcss.
+The application automates routine data analysis processes and makes them accessable to individuals without the technical knowledge to perform the data analysis independently.
+Within the application you are able to upload template files, perform analysis with customisable inputs, view new and historical results, download output files and manage the saved data.
+The data analysis automation is performed using the numpy and pandas python libraries.
 ---